Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/dd-chunking.png"
+alt="A picture of a jupyter notebook input cell next to an image of the dask dashboard with the graph build by the jupyter cell."
 />

 With this strategy, we were able aggregate the our largest aggregation sets, but we still had a lot of aggregations to do and we wanted to run them as quick as possible.
 That’s where we started seeing our next set of problems.
 The strategy laid out so far allowed us to be able to complete any of our aggregations on an individual basis.